 Years of experience in the balloon industry have shown repeatedly a smooth shape is the best for most applications and beyond that a bulbous envelope while it may be more attractive to some is somewhat more difficult to inflate and deflate in some wind conditions.

 At Lindstrand, we primarily use nylon base fabrics woven and coated to our specifications.
-The base panel and Scoop on all our envelopes are made of Nomex™.
+The base panel and scoop on all our envelopes are made of Nomex™.
 This fire-resistant fabric is used in everything from race car driver’s suits to fireman’s apparel.
-It comes in 7 standard colors.
-Beginning just above the nomex, we use our standard rip-stop (17 standard colors) or DiamondWeave™ fabric (19 color choices).
+Beginning just above the nomex, we use our standard rip-stop fabric.

 Engineering and Workmanship

 All you have to do is look at a Lindstrand and any other brand side-by-side and you will be struck by the attention to detail and quality of construction in a Lindstrand balloon.
 This emphasis on quality construction translates to enhanced ease of operation and maintenance for you.

 A balloon is made up of vertical segments, known as gores, and each gore is made from a series of horizontal panels.
 The panels are joined together with a french-felled seam using a locking stitch, two rows of stitching passes through all four layers of fabric.
 Gores are joined together in the same manner with the addition of a vertical load tape added at the same time.